telerik/winforms-docs/installation,-deployment-and-distribution/application-deployment.md

 ### GAC

 As noted above, Telerik assemblies are installed in the GAC by Telerik installer on the developer machines.
-You may choose to insert Telerik assemblies in the GAC of your client machines too by following the instructions in the <a href="installation-deployment-and-distribution-add-remove-radcontrols-to-the-global-assembly-cache-(gac)">Add/Remove RadControls to the Global Assembly Cache (GAC)</a> section.
+You may choose to insert Telerik assemblies in the GAC of your client machines too by following the instructions in the [Add/Remove RadControls to the Global Assembly Cache (GAC)]({%slug winforms/installation,-deployment-and-distribution/application-deploymentadd-remove-radcontrols-to-the-global-assembly-cache-(gac)%}) section.

 >Please do not use Telerik installer to install Telerik assemblies in the GACs of your clients' machines.
 Telerik installer should be used only for the developers' machines.